 1. Lack of a daily routine and a bedtime ritual

-We’ve said it before, and we’ll say it again: infants are made for routines.
+We’ve said it before, and we’ll repeat it: infants are made for routines.
 If you don’t have a daily plan and the baby sleeps whenever and wherever she wants, she’ll have trouble going asleep and will wake up frequently during the night.
 Remember, you schedule your kid, not she schedules herself since she can’t.

 2. Ignoring or failing to recognize indications of tiredness

-You must learn to detect indications of tiredness in your infant and never disregard them.
-A tired and exhausted baby may have difficulty falling asleep and will wake up numerous times during the night.
+You must learn to detect signs of tiredness in your infant and never disregard them.
+An exhausted baby may have difficulty falling asleep and will wake up numerous times during the night.
 So be wise and never push your kid over her stamina limitations.